-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient substance use disorder services No prior authorization required.
-You are covered for services and supplies to treat substance use disorders in an outpatient setting (individual or group therapy). \$35 copay per each individual or group visit 50% coinsurance Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$375 copay per visit 50% coinsurance When in-network: Prior authorization is required for some services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient substance use disorder \$50 copay per each 50% coinsurance services individual or group No prior authorization required.
+You are covered for services and supplies to treat substance use disorders in an outpatient setting (individual or group therapy). visit Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$425 copay per visit 50% coinsurance When in-network: Prior authorization is required for some services.
 No prior authorization is required for observation services.
 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Over-the-counter (OTC) allowance The amounts you pay for these services do not apply to your yearly maximum out- of-pocket amount.
+Over-the-counter (OTC) allowance Covered in full up to The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 No prior authorization required.
-You receive a quarterly allowance of \$25 per quarter to use towards plan-approved (non-prescription) medications, and/or health-related items at NationsOTC.
-OTC items include the following categories plus more (please visit the website below for all categories and items): • Bath and shower safety, and fall prevention Covered in full up to s quarter through Cold, flu, sinus, and allergy Dental and denture care Diabetes care Digestive health
+You receive a quarterly allowance of \$15 per quarter to use towards plan-approved (non-prescription) medications, and/or health-related items at NationsOTC.
+OTC items include the following categories plus more (please visit quarter through n NationsOTC. following categories plus more (please visit the website below for all categories and items): Bath and shower safety, and fall prevention Cold, flu, sinus, and allergy Dental and denture care Diabetes care

-What you must pay when you get these services What you must pay when you get these services
+Sometions that are accounted for you What you must pay when you get these services What you must pay when you get these services Out-of-Network

-Services that are covered for you In-Network Out-of-Network
+Services that are covered for you Over-the-counter (OTC) allowance In-Network Out-oi-Network

-Over-the-counter (OTC) allowance (continued)
+(continued)

+Digestive health

 Eye and ear care

 Feminine care

 First aid and medical supplies

 Foot care

 Hemorrhoidal preparations

 Home diagnostics, patient aids, and home health care

 Incontinence supplies

 Pain relief

 Personal care

 Rehabilitation, therapy and exercise

 Skin care

 Sleep aids

 Supports and braces

 Vitamins, minerals, and dietary supplements

 If you do not use the full amount before the end of the quarter, the remaining balance will not accumulate to the next quarter.

 You must use this benefit through NationsOTC.
 Order through the following:

 Online - visit NationsOTC.com/ PacificSource

 By Phone - call NationsOTC Member Experience Advisors at 877-281-8716

 By Mail - fill out and return the order form in the NationsOTC/PacificSource Grocery catalog